nimeshnayaju/valleys/README.md

 #### `InferOutputOf<D>`

 A type utility that extracts the output type from a validator.
-Useful when you need to reference the type that a validaator validates.
+Useful when you need to reference the type that a validator validates.

 ```ts
 import { object, string, number, InferOutputOf } from "valleys";